 Another area that catches many people out is the date you need to begin paying your national insurance contributions (premie volksverzekering).
 Generally, this is the country where you are living.

-But, if you are working in another country then when you are living then you might have to pay national insurance contributions in the other country.
+But, if you are working in another country then where you are living then you might have to pay national insurance contributions in the other country.

 Starting your tax year early

-It might be in your interests to extend your tax residency to the start of the financial year in the year you can arrive.
+It might be in your interest to extend your tax residency to the start of the financial year in the year you can arrive.